bellagracefinck/trend_cycle/README.md

 #### NB
 The purpose of the Naive Bayes model in this context is aimed at a slightly different goal but trained on the same data.
 Rather than trying to predict designer status, the NB model is trained on the fashion-related words extracted by the NER model to try and identify specific collection attributes that contribute to or detract from the long term success of designers.

+I additionally made the decision to remove the GARMENT_TYPE descriptors from the training set because I was less interested in the types of garments than the features, colors, and other characteristics that defined different collections and set them apart.

 We reach an accuracy score of 0.72 with this model, and identify which words contributed the most to the top designers vs. the normal designers.

 ![Words NB](https://github.com/bellagracefinck/trend_cycle/blob/main/images/NBwords.png)